 - The Hierophant indicates that the questioner may be experiencing tension between his or her own spirituality and the beliefs of those around him/her.
 This card encourages the questioner to stand up for his or her own beliefs.

-These are only a few examples of individual tarot card readings; there are many more to discover their tarot card meanings
+These are only a few examples of individual tarot card readings; there are many more to discover their egyptian tarot cards meanings

 If this reading match with you, please share